Driving technological change at one of Canada’s oldest banks

 Joy Romero, MBA '06

-Joy Romero is vice-president of technology and innovation at Canadian Natural Resources Ltd. (CNR), in Calgary.
-She joined the oil-and-gas company 18 years ago, after working in British Columbia and Labrador in iron ore and coal.
-While obtaining her MBA through Athabasca University (AU) between 2003 and 2006, Romero was also in charge of developing the bitumen production component of the Horizon Oil Sands Mine, a $12-billion project that employed more than 10,000 people at peak construction.
-Romero explains how she used her MBA assignments to overcome work challenges, such as establishing a communication strategy that is still used today, and introducing technology to improve CNR’s environmental footprint.
+Joy Romero is vice-president of technology and innovation at Canadian Natural Resources Limited (Canadian Natural), in Calgary, Alberta.
+She joined the oil and natural gas company almost 19 years ago, after working in British Columbia and Labrador in metallurgical coal and iron ore.
+While obtaining her MBA through Athabasca University (AU) between 2003 and 2006, Romero was also in charge of design and then operations of the bitumen production component of the Horizon Oil Sands Project, a $9.7 billion project that employed more than 10,000 people at peak construction.
+During that time, Romero explains how she used her MBA assignments to overcome work challenges and introduce technology to improve Canadian Natural’s environmental footprint.

 Reinventing how a non-profit delivers housing in Grande Prairie